Is Cocaine Addictive?

 3. Withdrawal symptoms: Cocaine does not usually result in the severe and highly visible withdrawal symptoms of addiction that mark heroin or opiate and alcohol use.
 But it does have its own symptoms.

 Anyone who claims that cocaine is not addictive is not telling the truth.
 There is damage on every front: health, relationships, legal standing, employment and one that is not normally mentioned in reports on addiction: Finances.
 Powder cocaine is expensive and stories abound of people who used up tens or even hundreds of thousands of dollars on the drug.
 Crack cocaine is associated with high levels of crime committed in the distribution of the drug or to get the money to buy the drug.
-In the UK, one report stated that users often need ?15,000 to ?30,000 a year ($25,000 to $50,000) to keep them supplied in crack cocaine.
+In the UK, one report stated that users often need 15,000 to 30,000 pounds a year ($25,000 to $50,000) to keep them supplied with crack cocaine.

 Narconon Offers a Holistic Method of Cocaine Addiction Recovery